CorporateClash/api-docs/Login.md

 * `TT_GAMESERVER`: set to `gs.corporateclash.net`
 * `TT_PLAYCOOKIE`: set to the `token` variable from above

-These must be set in the game/launcher process before/during startup, see the [Altis launcher example](https://github.com/ProAltis/Launcher/blob/master/ProjectAltisLauncher/Core/Play.cs#L89-L91).
+These must be set in the game/launcher process before starting it.